-Mikra bikkurim needs to be recited with a certain level of simchah.
+Chazal derive a special requirement of simcha for the recitation of mikra bikkurim.
 While many fruits are still collected until Chanukah, the Chachamim hold that our joy in the yearly harvest ends with Sukkot.
 But Rebbe Yehudah ben Beteira believes this seasonal joy extends all the way until Chanukah.
 As long as we are still collecting our produce and enjoying nature's bounty, we possess the necessary feelings of joy for mikra bikkurim (Melechet Shlomo; see Bartenura for an alternative explanation).